Introduction

 top_nfts_url = f"{api_base_url}/nft/top/timeframe?ranking={inputs.Ranking_method_for_today_top_NFTs}&items={inputs.Number_of_today_top_NFTs_to_retrieve}"

 The way AI Agent tools work is that their outputs are passed as context to the LLM behind the AI Agent.
 It is content added to the users’ prompts.
-For a blockchain AI Agent we need to make sure all data coming from the tools are clearly understandable and non ambiguous.
+For a blockchain AI Agent, we must ensure all data from the tools is clear and unambiguous.
 This means naming explicitly all elements of the outputs, adding units (in some cases dynamically), making % obvious, etc. Below are some examples.

 For example, in the portfolio tracker tool, we create an output ‘portfolio_positions’ as a dictionary, to then edit its components :